Grillo is a social enterprise that wants to make the world safer from earthquakes. We mix science, technology and passion to develop our solutions.

-Andy created Grillo following years of living and working in Haiti after the 2010 earthquake.
+Andres created Grillo following years of living and working in Haiti after the 2010 earthquake.
 Previously he worked for the Clinton Foundation delivering important humanitarian projects, and has also worked in India, Malawi, and the UK.
-Andy founded Grillo to protect his family from earthquakes when he moved to Mexico City.
+Andres founded Grillo to protect his family from earthquakes when he moved to Mexico City.
 He is a fellow of the Royal Society of Arts, a recipient of the Gifted Citizen Award, and his projects have been widely published.

-Michael specializes in Big Data and machine learning, converting vast amounts of sensor data to actionable events.
+Michael specializes in Big Data and machine learning, converting vast amounts of sensor data into actionable events.
 He is from London, England, and obtained a PhD in Mathematics from Warwick University.
 Michael enjoys the dynamic, interdisciplinary environment at Grillo and the opportunity to work with highly talented colleagues towards making a positive impact around the world.

+Gary Hattem is an independent adviser to non-profits/NGOs, corporations, and social enterprises with a specialization in community development, impact investing, corporate social responsibility and philanthropy.
 Mr. Hattem held the position of Managing Director at Deutsche Bank and headed the Global Social Finance Group as well as its Americas Foundation until year-end 2016.
 Mr. Hattem is a recognized leader in the field of private sector investment in distressed communities having pioneered many initiatives and fund structures putting private capital to work for affordable housing, urban regeneration, health, the arts, microfinance and climate.

 Allen is the Head of Seismology at UNAM university in Mexico, a world-leading research institute for seismology.
-Allen has been involved with Grillo since 2014 and helped design its current solutioon.
+Allen has been involved with Grillo since 2014 and helped design its current solution.
 Previous to Grillo, Allen had worked with the Quake Catcher Network initiative from Stanford University, deploying small seismometers to volunteers around the world for seismic analysis.